ixanza/Equanimity/README.md

 Windows 10 has started to auto quarantine the usvfs_proxy_x86.exe file from the latest version of Mod Organizer 2 saying a threat was detected .
 This is a known false postive confirmed by the MO2 Devs.
 You can fix this by adding an exemption for MO2 Folder to your Antivirus.
 Example for windows defender can be found [here](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

 ## Post-Installation

-### Reshade

-If you plan to use the default ENB included with this folder, [Click here for a tutorial on installing Reshade and the needed shaders from it](Reshade%20Installation%20Steps/ReshadeInstallationSteps.md).
-This isn't required but it makes a huge difference.

 ### Copy Game Folder Files